Do you have autumn allergies or COVID-19? | ExBulletin

 As we enter the fall, parents preparing for the common cold and flu threats need to pay attention to cases of COVID-19 and spike RSV in parts of the country.

 “It’s very difficult for parents to understand the differences between seasonal allergies, common colds, and potentially COVID viruses and how they affect their children,” said the chief of the East Tennessee Children’s Hospital.
-Dr. Joe Childs, a medical officer, told WATE.
+Dr. Joe Childs, a medical officer, said.
+Wort..
 “The symptoms between RSV and other viruses are almost the same, even with COVID.”

 Dr. Childs states that the number of cases of COVID-19 and RSV remains high. ..
 People are far away, never travel around the world, and more masks are used, so they protect us from such seasons while protecting ourselves from COVID-19. rice field. “